Close

 Latin Club Poster

 We follow the Cambridge Latin Course and Memrise which students can also access from home.
 This is supported by e-learning and text books.
 There are 12 levels in Cambridge Latin Course Book 1 and 19 levels in Memrise.
 There is a Cambridge Latin Course assessment every four levels.
-Students have a vocabulary book each and Mrs Brining, Mr Garcia and Governor Mrs Montgomery support learning.
-Ms Robins can offer GCSE Latin at Sixth Form by arrangement.
+Students have a vocabulary book each and Mrs Brining, and Governor Mrs Montgomery support learning.

 Caecilius Cambridge1